 Portal North Bridge Project

-NJ TRANSIT and Amtrak plan to replace the century-old, swing-span Portal Bridge over the Hackensack River in New Jersey with a higher bridge that will not have to open and close for river traffic.
+NJ TRANSIT and Amtrak are replacing the century-old Portal Bridge over the Hackensack River in New Jersey with a higher bridge that will not have to open and close for river traffic.

-The century-old Portal Bridge was built by the Pennsylvania Railroad and entered revenue service in November 1910.
+The existing, century-old Portal Bridge was built by the Pennsylvania Railroad and entered revenue service in November 1910.
 Prior to the COVID-19 pandemic, the bridge carried more than 450 daily Amtrak and NJ TRANSIT trains and 200,000 daily passengers over the Hackensack River – a critical link in the congested territory between Newark, NJ and Penn Station, New York.
-The two-track span is a major bottleneck and source of delay, particularly when the aging mechanical components malfunction when opening and closing for maritime traffic.
+The two-track, moveable span is a major bottleneck and source of delay, particularly when the aging bridge malfunctions during opening and closing for maritime traffic.

 - Eliminate movable span